ubiquiti/dropbear-android/README.md

-Android Dropbear
+Android Dropbear 2018.76
 =========

 A script & source to cross-compile Dropbear SSH server/client for use on Android with password authentication.
-As the 64-bit binaries don't seem to work reliably, this project is configured to compile 32-bit binaries using the Android NDK toolchain.
+As the 64-bit binaries don't seem to work reliably, this project is configured to compile 32-bit binaries using a standalone Android NDK toolchain.

-Generated binares will all be PIE (position indepedent executable) binaries as it is required on Android 5 (L/ollipop).
+Generated binares will all be PIE (position indepedent executable) binaries as it is required on Android 5 (L/ollipop) and above.

 If building for android < 4.1 then before building, issue:
 ```